mmastrac/webfont-dl/README.md

 WOFF v2
 =======

-The tool does not download WOFF2 files by default at this time as browser support for this is currently low and you'll lose some of the advantages of inlining the `woff` file.
+The tool does not download WOFF2 files by default at this time as [browser support for this is currently low](http://caniuse.com/#feat=woff) and you'll lose some of the advantages of inlining a v1 `woff` file.
 You can override this behaviour using `--woff2=link` or `--woff2=data`.

 Examples
 ========